dfki-ric/movement_primitives/README.md

 You should put a symlink there to point to your actual data folder.

 ## Related Publications

+This library implements several types of dynamical movement primitives and probabilistic movement primitives.
+These are described in detail in the following papers.

 [1] Ijspeert, A. J., Nakanishi, J., Hoffmann, H., Pastor, P., Schaal, S. (2013).
     Dynamical Movement Primitives: Learning Attractor Models for Motor